HarryXiong24/HarryXiong24.github.io/src/en/article/recursion.md

 This is important because we can use our recursion function in these two phases.

-During the go-in phase, we can use Top-Down method to do something, and during the come-out phase we can use Bottom-up to do something.
+During the go-in phase, we can use Top-Down method to do something, and during the come-out phase, we can use Bottom-up to do something.

-Let's see a example:
+Let's see an example:

 Given the root of a binary tree, return its maximum depth.